nozomiishii/dotfiles/README.md

 - License... > Activate the License
 - Folder > Rule Sync Settings... > Use existing sync file... >
   Select "~/dotfiles/apps/Hazel"
+- Preferences... > General >
+  Uncheck "Show Hazel in the menu bar"
 - Preferences... > Trash >
   Check "Delete files sitting in the Trash for more than 1 Day"